neect-aauav/rally-tascas-api/docs/README.md

 Update a bar's information.
 Provide the bar ID and the fields to be updated.
 Unspecified fields will be left unchanged.
-Updatable fields are: ***name, address, latitude, longitude, picture, points, drinks, puked, visited, game***
+Updatable fields are: ***name, address, latitude, longitude, picture, points, drinks, puked, game***

 **HTTP Request**